ry-v1/Notes/100 SQL Server Mistakes and How to Avoid Them.md

 - Use UNION ALL instead of UNION if duplicates are either unimportant or not possible.
 - Cursors should be avoided.
 They are very expensive, and in modern versions of SQL Server, there are no operations that can’t be performed via other methods.
 - Deleting many rows from a table in a single transaction can cause the transaction log to become full.
 Avoid this by splitting the deletion into multiple batches.

+**Error handling, testing, source control, and deployment**

+- ACID is a set of basic rules for transactions, which state that they must be atomic, consistent, isolated, and durable.
+- XACT_ABORT is used to determine if an entire transaction is terminated when low severity errors cause a statement to fail.
+- We should always write error handling for our code.
+Use TRY..CATCH to trap errors.
+- Use THROW and RAISERROR() to raise meaningful error messages.
+- Error severity levels, ranging from 0..24, denote the severity of an error, from informational message through to critical hardware or software failures.
+- If an application has unattended processes, consider alerting if errors are raised so that the application support team can deal with them.
+- Always keep T-SQL code in a source control repository.
+This will provide a version history and a rollback mechanism, as well as help streamline the development of a project with multiple developers.
+- Always write unit tests for programmable objects.
+Doing so will take a little more time up front but will save more time when resolving issues with bugs breaking existing functionality.
+- Use modern deployment techniques.
+A CI/CD pipeline can provide many benefits, including improving time to market and reducing deployment complexity.